-I maintain the following programming projects:
+I help maintain the following programming projects:

 HNRSS: (source), a HackerNews RSS generator written in python.
 HNRSS periodically updates RSS feeds from the HN frontpage and best list.
 It also attempts to automatically summarize the link (if there is a link) and includes the top five comments, all to make it easier to determine whether it’s worth checking out.